-Simply put: No. In the FICO score, it is a below-average score.
+Simply put: No. “Fair” is a below-average score for both FICO and VantageScore.
 Since credit offers are based on creditworthiness, people with fair credit get below-average offers.

 But if you have fair credit, all hope is not lost.
 While lenders typically prefer credit scores to fall in the good to excellent range, people with fair credit scores are still considered viable applicants for many loans.
 Additionally, with some work, persistence and responsible credit usage, you can improve your credit score.